Explainable Machine Learning for ICU Readmission Prediction: Introduction

-The emergence of abundant hospital electronic health record (EHR) data \cite{Yadav2018,Kim2019,Shickel2017} allowed the use of machine learning (ML) models targeting ICU readmission \cite{Badawi2012,Rojas2018,Mohanty2022,Thoral2021,Mcwilliams2019,Hammer2021,Lin2019,Xue2019,Barbieri2020, Hegselmann2022,Ashfaq2019}.
-These readmission models have been summarised in Table S1.
-Apart from their undeniable importance, these models lack proper interpretation, generalisation and validation in different ICU settings (e.g., monocentric \emph{versus} multicentric environments).
+The emergence of abundant hospital electronic health record~(EHR) data \cite{Yadav2018,Kim2019,Shickel2017} allowed the use of machine learning (ML) models targeting ICU readmission \cite{Badawi2012,Rojas2018,Mohanty2022,Thoral2021,Mcwilliams2019,Hammer2021,Lin2019,Xue2019,Barbieri2020, Hegselmann2022,Ashfaq2019,Lv2023}.
+These models for general readmission prediction have been summarised in Table S1.
+Apart from their undeniable importance, these models lack proper interpretation, generalisation and validation in different ICU settings -- e.g., monocentric (one hospital centre) \emph{versus} multicentric (multiple ICU hospital centres).

-Our main contention is that predicting ICU readmission in a generalisable way with hospital-based datasets is still a challenge to overcome, even after taking into account these univariate predictive models and best practice ML techniques \cite{Lin2019, Hosein2013, Curto2016}.
+Our main contention is that predicting ICU readmission in a well-generali-sable way with hospital-based datasets is still a challenge to overcome, even after taking into account these univariate predictive models and best practice ML techniques \cite{Lin2019, Hosein2013, Curto2016}.
 The main reason for this difficulty is that medical data is usually noisy, uncertain, and characterised by a high degree of missingness, as it relies on different human inputs.
 Further exacerbating this complexity is data imbalance, with only a small proportion of patients being readmitted.
 ICU patients who happen to be readmitted are also very heterogeneous \cite{Hosein2013}, meaning that finding novel patterns across an ICU readmission data cohort tends to be challenging.
 As a result, an appropriate translation from ML models to the clinical environment is still limited.

-In addition, readmission's association with healthcare quality has been debated in recent years \cite{Brown2014,Rewa2018}.
-Many readmissions also emerge from factors inherent to patients, not only the quality of care, and may be reduced but not entirely eliminated.
-In these cases, better healthcare quality might not prevent readmission \cite{Pakbin2018}.
-Still, predicting readmission accurately is valuable for post-discharge monitoring and planning.
-Machine learning models can connect clinical data to readmission, aiding pre-discharge decisions and informing readmission reduction programs \cite{Rojas2018,Thoral2021,Huang2021,Hu2022,Mcilvennan2015}.

-This work proposes a standardised method for a comprehensive assessment of readmission modelling and prediction on ICU data~\cite{Pollard2018a, Pollard2018b} with explainable machine learning \cite{Molnar2023}.
-Our method resulted in a generalisable predictive model for both multicentric and monocentric data settings~\cite{Pollard2018a,Pollard2018b,Johnson2021}.
-This is the first study to provide such a large and robust validation on readmission models.
-In addition, explanations from the constructed model also provided a better understanding of the main relevant patient variables associated with 30-day ICU readmission, which can potentially help in guiding clinicians while treating and discharging patients from the ICU.
+To improve the clinical translation, databases (e.g., MIMIC-IV and eICU) should be homogenised and have their noise and missingness diminished.